Computer Architecture: A Quantitative Approach

 Quizzes and homework 20%

-Research paper and five shorter writing assignments 20%
+Research paper and two other related assignments 20%

 (#Lectures M-W-F, 40 in all, which does not include midterm exam and review before the final)